Generalized Minkowski weights and Chow rings of T-varieties: Introduction

 Before we state our result, as was mentioned above, a T-Cartier divisor on $X$ corresponds to a divisorial Cartier support function $h$ on $\S$ (Definition \ref{def:div-car-fun}).
 We denote by $\on{CaSF}(\S)$ the set of divisorial Cartier support functions on $\S$.
 In Section~\ref{sec:intersect} we define in the contraction-free case an intersection pairing

-We can think of this pairing in analogy to the so called \emph{corner locus} of a tropical cycle in tropical geometry.
-Our second main result states that this pairing is compatible with the isomorphism $\on{trop}$ and hence recovers the algebraic intersection product. \begin{theorem} (Theorem \ref{th:comp}) Assume that $X$ is contraction-free.
+We can think of this pairing as an analogue of the so called \emph{corner locus} of a tropical cycle in tropical geometry.
+Our second main result states that this pairing is compatible with the isomorphism $\on{trop}$ of above and hence recovers the algebraic intersection product. \begin{theorem} (Theorem \ref{th:comp}) Assume that $X$ is projective, $\Q$-factorial and contraction-free.
 Let $h \in \CaSF(\S)$ and let $D_h$ its associated Cartier divisor.
-Set $[D_h] \in A^1(X)$ for its corresponding cohomology class.
-Then for any $z \in A^k(X)$ we have
+Set $[D_h] \in A^1(X)_{\Q}$ for its corresponding cohomology class.
+Then for any $z \in A^k(X)_{\Q}$ we have

-as generalized Minkowski weights in $M_{k+1}(X)$. \end{theorem} We expect that the pairing \eqref{eq:intro-pairing} generalizes to the non-contraction-free case such that Theorem \ref{th:intro2} continues to hold.
+as generalized Minkowski weights in $M_{k+1}(X)_{\Q}$. \end{theorem} We expect that the pairing \eqref{eq:intro-pairing} generalizes to the non-contraction-free case such that Theorem \ref{th:intro2} continues to hold.
 This will be part of a future project.

-In the contraction-free case, to any invariant Cartier divisor $D_h$ we associate a measure $\mu_h$ on a real vector space $\on{Tot}(\S)$ by means of the pairing \eqref{eq:intro-pairing}(see Definition \ref{def:measure}).
-It is supported on the vertices of the polyhedral complexes $\S_p$ and the rays of $\Sigma$, and $\mu_h$ is positive if $D_h$ is nef.
+Now, to any invariant Cartier divisor $D_h$ we associate a measure $\mu_h$ on a real vector space $\on{Tot}(\S)$ by means of the pairing \eqref{eq:intro-pairing}(see Definition \ref{def:measure}).
+It is supported on the vertices of the polyhedral complexes $\S_p$ and the rays of $\Sigma$.
+Moreover, $\mu_h$ is positive if $D_h$ is nef.

 For any integer $\ell$ and any $p\in P$ we denote by $\S_p(\ell)$ and by $\Sigma(\ell)$ the set of $\ell$-dimensional polyhedra in $\S_p$ and the set of $\ell$-dimensional cones in $\Sigma$, respectively.